 Any Cuban journey starts in Havana, the capital of Cuba and a stunning World Heritage site.
-Over the last two decades Havana’s old colonial centre, the Habana Viela, has been lovingly restored through the work of city architect Eusebio Leal, aided by artisans brought out of retirement to realize his dream and passing their skills and wisdom onto a new generation.
+Over the last two decades Havana’s old colonial centre, the Habana Vieja, has been lovingly restored through the work of city historian Eusebio Leal, aided by artisans brought out of retirement to realize his dream and passing their skills and wisdom onto a new generation.

 Cobbled streets lead to immaculately polished Baroque churches, castles and palaces.
 Plazas have been returned to their former glory, their fountains flowing once more and facades attentively re-rendered.
 Along Havana’s seafront, the Malecon, the strains of salsa waft from the rebooted sound systems of cruising vintage Cadillac and Buicks and the facades of grandiose seafront buildings face down Hemmingway’s shape-shifting sea.